ember-template-lint/ember-template-lint/docs/node-api.md

 # Node API

-This plugin is written in ESM so consumers must use ESM as well.
+This plugin is written in ESM so consumers of its Node API must use ESM as well.

 ## Linter Class